V4Fire/Client/src/components/base/b-router/README.md

      'mods.someMod': 'modValue'
    }
    ```

    In this case, `updateRoutes` will be called with the `routes` as an argument, `someProp` will be set to `propValue`,
    and `mods.someMod` will be set to `modValue`.

-### What exactly can we specify as route parameters?
+### What exactly can you specify as route parameters?

-When declaring routes, we can specify additional options for each route.
+When declaring routes, you can specify additional options for each route.
-Some parameters are related to how we make transitions; others may provide some meta-information about the route.
+Some parameters are related to how the router performs transitions;
+others can provide some metadata about the route.
-Additionally, we can add more options based on our needs.
+Additionally, you can add more options depending on your needs.

 #### Specifying paths to routes

-When using an engine that associates routes with specific URLs, like the History API, we need to provide a special path
+When using a router engine that associates routes with specific URLs, such as the History API,
-that works as a blueprint for generating the route URL.
-Consider the example below.
+we need to specify a special path that acts as a blueprint for creating the route's URL.
+Let's consider the example below.

 ```js
 export default {